Civil–military relations: Institutional theory

 In his seminal 1957 book on civil-military relations, The Soldier and the State, Samuel P. Huntington described the differences between the two worlds as a contrast between the attitudes and values held by military personnel, mostly conservative, and those held by civilians, mostly liberal.
 Each world consisted of a separate institution with its own operative rules and norms.
 The military's function was furthermore inherently different from that of the civilian world.
 Given a more conservative military world which was illiberal in many aspects, it was necessary to find a method of ensuring that the liberal civilian world would be able to maintain its dominance over the military world.
 Huntington's answer to this problem was "military professionalism."

-Huntington focused his study on the officer corps.
-He first defined a profession and explained that enlisted personnel, while certainly part of the military world, are not, strictly speaking, professionals.
-He relegated them to the role of tradesmen or skilled craftsmen, necessary but not professionals in his definition of the term.
-It was professional military officers, not the enlisted technicians of the trade of violence, or even the part-time or amateur reserve officers extant in the mid-1950s (as opposed to the near "part-time 'regular'" status characterizing reserve officers with extensive active duty experience, professional military education, and active combat experience in the post-Gulf War period), who would be the key to controlling the military world.

-Professionalizing the military, or at least the officer corps, which is the decision-making authority within the military world, emphasizes the useful aspects of that institution such as discipline, structure, order, and self-sacrifice.
-It also isolates the corps in a specialized arena in which the military professionals would be recognized as experts in the use of force.
-As recognized experts not subject to the interference of the civilian world, the military's officer corps would willingly submit itself to civil authority.
-In Huntington's words, such an arrangement maintained a "focus on a politically neutral, autonomous, and professional officer corps."